Travel to Egypt as a Solo Female – Is It Safe?

 Obviously, I was skeptical at first.
 Does he want some money?
 Does he want to kidnap me?

-The market guy immediately offered me a tea and before I could even think that now I’m going to be forced to buy something from him, he said that I definitely don’t have to shop here.
+The market guy immediately offered me a tea and before I could even think that now I’m going to be forced to buy something from him, he said that I don’t have to shop here.
 We talked for a bit and in the end, he walked me back to the museum.
 I guess it’s nice to say yes and accept the kindness of strangers on your travels.

 What to Wear in Egypt as a Female Traveler?

-Do you need to wear hijab in Egypt?
+Do you need to wear a hijab in Egypt?
 Nope.
 Will it help you with the vendors?
 Nope.
 Will it help you blend in?
 Not really, you’ll be easily spotted as a tourist anyway.

-I was dying of heat at the pyramids and the guide simply told me to feel at home and remove my cover-up if I feel like it.
+I was dying of heat at the pyramids and the guide simply told me to feel at home and remove my cover-up if I felt like it.
 He assured me that he doesn’t feel offended and everyone around me is a tourist anyway.

 When I looked at how other tourists were dressed, there wasn’t any pattern.
 Some women were fully covered up including their heads, others were wearing baggy pants and loose shirts, but there were a lot of women in shorts and regular t-shirts.

 Some girls even wore their yoga pants and sporty short tank tops, which I personally found quite strange, but even they didn’t get particularly harassed.
-(I actually sat down and did some people watching from a cafe one day.)
+(I actually sat down and did some people-watching from a cafe one day.)

 That said, use your common sense.
-Don’t wear bandage dresses, or transparent shirts – be comfortable but modest.
+Don’t wear mini bandage dresses, or transparent shirts – be comfortable but modest.
 When I travel to Middle Eastern countries I usually avoid wearing branded clothes that scream ‘USA’.
 In my experience, you’ll be harassed more by vendors if they see you’re wearing a fancy outfit from Revolve or something that screams branded and expensive.

 I usually buy some local outfits wherever I go (locals loved me wearing Moroccan dresses in Morocco), but this time every local kept telling me that buying a long dress like local women wear would make me look like a weirdo.
 I ended up buying a shorter one.